imhugofonseca/go-gyazo/readme.md

 After having the server up and running you must configure your gyazo app to use the server.
 You can do so by recompiling your own, check [gyazo repository](https://github.com/gyazo/Gyazo).

 ## Sample screenshot
-Just for clot wheres an example screenshot
+Just for clot here is an example screenshot

 https://img.hugo.gg/1bGlaCrE1hzzgW94CjR3Qh0RMDh.png
 ![Example screenshot](https://img.hugo.gg/1bGlaCrE1hzzgW94CjR3Qh0RMDh.png)